sh1dow3r/layer0/_posts/2020-11-22-Securing_HomeLab_Access.md

 <img src="https://raw.githubusercontent.com/sh1dow3r/layer0/gh-pages/_posts/img/Remote_Access_Homelab/Traefik_Dockerfile.png"/>

-### - Pfsense Setup
+### - pfSense Setup

 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
-Now that we configure Pfsenes to redirect the traffic coming on port 80 and port 443 of the public IP to be redirected to the Traefik reverse proxy.
+Now that we configure pfSense to redirect the traffic coming on port 80 and port 443 of the public IP to be redirected to the Traefik reverse proxy.
 That will be quickly done through the NAT rule to allow port forwarding and through the Firewall Rules to allow incoming traffic to come in.
 </span>
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 The Firewall rules would look like something like this: